What is Lung Cancer?

 The Leading Cause of Cancer Death

 Lung cancer is the leading cause of cancer death in men and women in the United States.
-Experts estimate that over 200,000 new cases of lung cancer will be diagnosed each year-- over 100,000 cases in men and 100,000 cases in women.
-150,000 Americans die of the disease each year.
+Experts estimate that over 200,000 new cases of lung cancer will be diagnosed each year slightly more cases in men than women.
+Over 150,000 Americans die of the disease each year.
 Lung cancer occurs most often between the ages of 55 and 65.

 Two Major Types of Lung Cancer

 There are two major types of lung cancer -- non-small cell lung cancer and small cell lung cancer.
 Each type of lung cancer grows and spreads in different ways, and each is treated differently.